trash-panda-adventures/imprUv/HOW_TO_USE.md

 ### 1. Sign in

-When you first open imprUv, sign in with **Sign in with Apple**.
-This verifies your identity and enables Pro subscription features.
+When you first open imprUv, sign in with your **Apple ID**.
+This verifies your identity and allows you to enable Pro Subscription features.
 Your account info is stored securely on your device.

 ### 2. Pick a session type